TechNote-ai/osdg/README.md

  docker run --name my-osdg -p 5000:5000 --detach technoteai/osdg:latest
  ```

-The container takes about a minute to fully start.Once it does, it will be running on port 5000.
+The container takes about 2 minutes to fully start.Once it does, it will be running on port 5000.
 To verify that the conatiner has started and works, enter the following :

 ```bash